HamimMahdie/QlikSense-Analytics/README.md

-# Walmart: Powered by Data Analytics 🚀
+# Walmart: Data-Driven Decisions powered by QlikSense 🚀

 ## **Who We Are**